pulumi/docs/content/blog/enforcing-and-automatically-tagging-aws-resources/index.md

 ### Applying Tags Enforcement in the CLI

-This policy pack is configurable so that you can enforce whatever tags you want to use without needing to change the pack's code.
-This makes it more reusable.
-For the CLI scenario, we will create a `policy-config.json` file that specifies those same three required tags shown above:
+This policy pack is configurable so that you can enforce arbitrary tags without needing to change the pack's code, making it reusable.
+For the CLI scenario, we will create a `policy-config.json` file that specifies the same three required tags shown above:

 ```json
 {